swmannepalli/Azure-Data-Factory-CI-CD/modules/module00.md

 		 + {youralias}-dev-rg  <br />
 	* Choose the region that is most appropriate to your current location.

 2. **Resources Deployment:**  Make a note of SQL User Password as these are needed in later steps.
-Check if the directory is pointing to Non-Prod when clicked on Deploy buttons, if not, switch directory.
+Check if the directory is pointing to current subscription when clicked on Deploy buttons, if not, switch directory.

 	+ **Deploy ADLS, ADF and Azure SQL resources in Dev Resource Group** -  Right-click or Ctrl + click the button below to open the Azure Portal in a new window and deploy resources in Dev Resource group created above. <br />